jemperador09/configure-ad/README.md

   - Create a Resource group
     - In resource group, create a virtual machine (this will be your Domain Controller)
       - Region: pick the region closest to you
-      - Image: for our Domain Controller, choose Windows Server 2022
+      - Image: for our Domain Controller, choose <b>Windows Server 2022</b>
       - Size: up to you.
 More CPUs = faster processing
     - Create username and password (don't forget it!)
     - Click "Review + create" to create your Domain Controller